The Downstream Effects of Israel’s “Terrorist” Designation on Human Rights Defenders in the US

 Although these efforts have repeatedly failed scrutiny and are often clumsy and absurd, they have nevertheless been chilling.
 As a result of these efforts, individuals have come to us and other trusted lawyers for legal advice ahead of participating in advocacy campaigns where one person or organization involved has been accused of being an agent of a designated organization.
 Academics have questioned whether they could participate in a conference that may be organized by or include participants from designated organizations.
 Activists have wondered whether they could amplify human rights campaigns led by groups that have been accused by NGO Monitor and its likes of being affiliated with terrorist organizations.
 Journalists have sought advice about the boundaries of what they could and could not print.
 The impact on U.S. citizens has been significant, curtailing their right to associate and their access to information.

-These broad and intentional chilling effects are among the many reasons why a wide coalition of civil liberties organizations have demanded that Congress review the material support statutes and assess the impacts of these laws to protected behavior, humanitarian action, and human rights defenders.
+These broad and intentional chilling effects are among the many reasons why a wide coalition of civil liberties organizations have demanded that Congress review the material support statutes and assess the impacts of these laws on protected behavior, humanitarian action, and human rights defenders.

 How the U.S. Government Must Respond

 In light of how broad the material support regime is and the range of legal, administrative, and regulatory consequences it can trigger – including private enforcement action – it is incumbent on the United States to vociferously and publicly reject the allegations.
 Silence would be a concession to the strategy of bullying the Palestinian rights community that has been so central to Israeli policy these past years.
-It could also enable this Israeli government overreach to impact on U.S.-based actors.
+It could also enable this Israeli government overreach to impact U.S.-based actors.
 The list of U.S. actors who have had extensive engagement and partnerships with the designated Palestinian organizations includes diplomats, U.S. government officials, development workers, members of Congress and their staffers, students and academics, including a large number of law students and faculty, and a broad swath of Palestinian rights advocates in the United States.

 It is heartening that there have already been strong public expressions of concern by Members of Congress.
 Congressman Jim McGovern (D-MA) and others have aptly articulated general concerns over the abuse of counter-terrorism measures by States to undermine respect for human rights around the world.
 Representatives Betty McCollum (D-MN) and Mark Pocan (D-WI) each issued statements calling for Israel to reverse the designations.